MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/translation-builder-localize-label.md

 Translations Builder only populates the translation grid with dataset objects that aren't hidden from **Report View**.
 The measures in the **Localized Labels** table are hidden from **Report View** and they provide the one exception to the rule that excludes hidden objects from being displayed in the translation grid.

-In the Localized Labels table strategy, report labels can be created, managed, and stored in the same .pbix project file that holds the metadata translations for the names of tables, columns, and measures.
-The Localized Labels table strategy is able to merge metadata translations and report label translations together in a unified experience in the translation gird.
+In the Localized Labels table strategy, you can create, manage, and store report labels in the same .pbix project file that holds the metadata translations for the names of tables, columns, and measures.
+The Localized Labels table strategy can merge metadata translations and report label translations together in a unified experience in the translation grid.
 There's no need to distinguish between metadata translations and report label translations when it comes to editing translations or when using Translations Builder features to generate machine translations.

 There are other popular localization techniques that track report label translations in a separate CSV file.
 While these techniques work, they aren't as streamlined.
 Report label translations must be created separately and managed differently from the metadata translations in a .pbix project.
 This strategy allows for report label translations and metadata translations to be stored together and managed in the same way.